tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 I've seen [comparatively little](/open-data) work that uses data about open data efforts to come up with guidelines or decisions about the opening of data.
+Similarly, no data catalog software I've seen implements standard data-driven features like randomized experiments (A/B testing) and recommender systems.

+By releasing lots of open data, we are also producing data about our release of data.
+We could use these data to make our open data initiatives more data-driven.
+That is, we could measure people use the data that we are putting up;
+we could figure out who tends to use which datasets and which formats are best for different people; we could help people find datasets that they wouldn't have thought to search for;
+and we automate some processes for checking the quality of datasets or for correcting them.
+But we aren't, and this is what I mean when I say that our open data iniatives aren't data-driven.

-Similarly, standard data-driven features like randomized experiments (A/B testing) and recommender systems aren't implemented in any data catalog software that I've seen.
-We are releasing lots of open data and producing data about our release of data, but we aren't taking advantage of these data to figure out how to make open data better.
+Amusingly and unfortunately, we aren't taking advantage of these data to figure out how to make open data better.

 ## Conclusion